openedx/edx-documentation/en_us/course_authors/source/running_course/course_grades.rst

    The **Progress** page for the student displays a chart with the grade for each homework, lab, midterm, final, and any other assignment types in your course, and the total grade earned for the course to date.
+The chart does not reflect any cohort or experiment group assignments.

    .. image:: ../Images/Student_Progress.png
     :alt: Progress page chart for a student: includes a column graph with the